 Another niggle is with the gyro sensor, which really doesn’t feel precise enough for what it sets out to do.
 I found myself a couple of times completely missing my action because the gyro sensor hadn’t picked up where my previous move had ended.
 It’s not entirely game-breaking, but it can cause moments of frustration.

-On the whole, the game is a lovely light-hearted adventure, presented excellently.
+On the whole, Rhythm Thief and the Emperor’s Treasure is a lovely light-hearted adventure, presented excellently.
 Whilst it won’t perhaps have the same impact that Osu!
 Tatakae!
 Ouendan did in 2005, it is certainly worth its pride of place within your Nintendo 3DS collection.